Nomkid/littlebiglogic/wiki/game-mechanics/gate-behavior/README.md

 In LittleBigPlanet 2 it is possible to create signal values greater than 1 by repeatedly adding them together.
 This is because gates in this game do not cap their output between -1 and 1.
 If this is done repeatedly, a signal can be increased to a value of [infinity](https://en.wikipedia.org/wiki/IEEE_754#Infinities) (which shows up as `inf` on notes in LBP3).

 To get these values into LBP3, create them in an LBP2 level and import them.
-If you don't have LBP2, you can hack these values into the game using [memory manipulation].
+If you don't have LBP2, you can hack these values into the game using [memory manipulation](/wiki/modding/memory-manipulation/README.md).
 Otherwise, if you are playing on RPCS3 you can use [this](inf_and_nan_level_lbp3.zip) level file.
 It also contains NaN.

 ### Direction combiner with inf